jiri-hron/MachineLearning_assignment/report/report.md

 # Data exploration

-Before exploration of sample space, we need to assure that our predicted variable `classe` (type of the activity being performed) is approximately distributed or at least doesn't contain any very rare classes:
+Before exploration of sample space, we need to assure that our outcome variable `classe` (type of the activity being performed) is approximately uniformly distributed or at least doesn't contain any very rare classes:

 ```